 Type 1.
 This is the most common form.
 It usually doesn't affect the brain or spinal cord.
-Symptoms of type 1 may appear at any time in your life, but they usually show up by the teen years.
+Symptoms of type 1 can appear at any time in your life, but they usually show up by the teen years.
 Sometimes the disease is mild and you won't notice any symptoms.
-The symptoms include:
+The warning signs include:

 - Easy bruising